sabrinasettle/RogerSkyline-1/README.md

 While there disable your DHCP Server option

-You need your IPv4 Network Mask set to
+You need your IPv4 Network Mask set to:
 ```text
 255.255.255.252
 ```
+See why with a link that lives down below!

 and your IPv4 address should be
 ```text
 192.168.99.1